insanum/gcalcli/docs/README.md

                            - editing is interactive

   import [-v] [file]       import an ics/vcal file to a calendar
-                           - a single --cal must specified
+                           - a single --calendar must specified
                            - if a file is not specified then the data is read from standard input
                            - if -v is given then each event in the file is